Celebrating and showcasing creativity

 The Artist Alley exists to promote and celebrate original artwork by fans of Japanese popular culture.
 We encourage original prints, comics, ‘zines, and crafts, and enjoy seeing artists produce new and exciting material every year.
 Below are guidelines and restrictions on what may and may not be sold in the Artist Alley.

-1. Grey Market Goods and Pseudo-Merchandise: Anime Expo works directly with companies that license many titles and merchandise, the sale of grey market goods and pseudo-merchandise are serious offenses.
-“Grey Market Goods,” also known as “bootleg” merchandise (products that are considered to be illegitimate, pirated or illegal), are strictly prohibited at Anime Expo 2015.
+Anime Expo works directly with companies that license many titles and merchandise, the sale of grey market goods and pseudo-merchandise are serious offenses.
+“Grey Market Goods,” also known as “bootleg” merchandise (products that are considered to be illegitimate, pirated or illegal), are strictly prohibited at Anime Expo.
 “Pseudo-merchandise” (items that, intentionally or not, directly compete with licensed merchandise available in the Exhibit Hall or elsewhere) is also strictly prohibited.

-Pseudo-merchandise includes items such as cosplay props and costumes, cosplay weapons, t-shirts, buttons, key chains, and cell phone straps that are similar to existing licensed merchandise.
+Pseudo-merchandise includes items such as, but not limited to, cosplay props and costumes, cosplay weapons, T-shirts, buttons, keychains, and cell phone straps that are similar to existing licensed merchandise.
 Please do your research before getting to work.
-A general rule to follow is to avoid using fanart of any type on tshirts, bags, buttons, stickers, key chains, and like items.
+A general rule to follow is to avoid using fanart of any type on T-shirts, bags, buttons, stickers, keychains, and like items.

-Artists caught selling grey market goods will be immediately expelled from the Artist Alley and given a five (5) year ban from any convention run by SPJA.
+Artists caught selling grey market goods will be immediately expelled from the Artist Alley and banned from any events run by SPJA.
 Artists found to be selling pseudo-merchandise will be issued a warning and asked to remove the item(s) from the table for the remainder of the convention.
-Artists will receive only one warning for pseudo-merchandise—continued breach of contract will lead to immediate expulsion from the Artist Alley and a possible two (2) year ban from participating in the Anime Expo Artist Alley.
-SPJA will not issue a refund for table space or passes.
+Artists will receive only one warning for pseudo-merchandise—continued breach of contract will lead to immediate expulsion from the Artist Alley and banned from participating in any SPJA event.
+SPJA will not issue a refund for table space or passes of any expelled artists.

-2. Reproduced Artwork: Do not under any circumstances use artwork that is not your own.
+Do NOT under any circumstances use artwork that is not your own.
 Do not trace, vectorize, copy, or otherwise alter and/or reproduce artwork that is not your own, whether as a part or the whole of a work.
 This includes official logos, symbols, background art, and any other pre-existing artwork or images that are not yours.

-3. Adult Material: Artwork deemed inappropriate for children must be kept behind the table and out of view.
+Artwork deemed inappropriate for children must be kept behind the table and out of view.
 It is the artist’s responsibility to ensure that adult material is not accessible to minors.
-Artists found to be selling adult material to minors will be expelled from the Artist Alley immediately and may receive a permanent ban.
+Artists found to be selling adult material to minors will be expelled from the Artist Alley immediately and may receive a permanent expulsion from SPJA events.

-5. Proxy Selling: Proxy selling (i.e. selling the works of a person who is not present and a registered artist in the AX Artist Alley) is strictly prohibited.
+Proxy selling (i.e. selling the works of a person who is not present and a registered artist in Anime Expo Artist Alley) is strictly prohibited.
 Collaborative works, such as anthologies, would be an exception to this rule.

 Harassment & Conflict